 Seriously folks what is with all the bad weather in the U.S.?
-When I'm tooling around on Facebook I feel like I've been living everyone's bad weather, including my own.
+I'm tooling around on Facebook and I feel like I've been living everyone's bad weather, including my own.
 So much snow everywhere.
 Let's hope Spring comes a little early this year.

 The kids enjoyed eating this with tortilla chips and my husband and I made "sloppy tacos" with sour cream, lime juice, green Tabasco and avocados.
 They were delicious.